lsst/rtn-073/index.rst

 Handling of the Satellite Catalog
 =================================

-The catalog will be treated as CUI Basic, per DOE Order 471.7.
-As such, access will be restricted to authorized individuals, identified in an approved acccess list and allowed access to the catalog via permissions set on a directory in the embargo rack filesystem.
+The catalog, as per DOE Order 471.7  will be restricted to authorized individuals, identified in an approved access list and allowed access to the catalog via permissions set on a directory in the embargo rack filesystem.
 The catalogs may not leave that directory, except for transient copies needed by prompt/alert processing.
 No derivative catalogs may be stored.